openshift/cloud-credential-operator/README.md

 Currently the operator supports AWS, GCP, Azure, VMWare, OpenStack and oVirt.

-## Admin Credential Secret Formats
+## Credentials Root Secret Formats

-If running in-cluster, your credentials are expected to exist in kube-system namespace.
-Credentials are stored in a Kubernetes Secret, and the format varies by cloud.
-The data in these format in these secrets is also the same used for each credentials secret the operator will create for a CredentialsRequest.
+Each cloud provider utilizes a credentials root secret in the kube-system namespace (by convention), which is then used to satisfy all CredentialsRequests and create their respective Secrets. (either by minting new credentials (mint mode), or by copying the credentials root secret (passthrough mode))

+The format for the secret varies by cloud, and is also used for each CredentialsRequest Secret.

 ### AWS